 L: Same.
 We were just not used to working our feet so hard.
 You do need time to build strength in your feet to cope with that amount of walking.
 I know I am going to have sore feet, legs and back when I wear bad shoes…I am more prone to getting aches and pains because of the loose ligaments and hyperflexible joints (aka hypermobility) that I was born with.
 That’s why I tend to self-treat a lot – foam rolling is one of my favourite things to do!

-Seeing that it is also the new year, have you got any New Year Resolutions?
+Seeing that it is also the new year, have you got any New Year’s Resolutions?

 S: No, not really.
 I believe in constant improvement, or implementing changes any time when needed.

 L: No, I haven’t quite thought about that.
-My take on New Year Resolutions is very similar to Sam’s.
+My take on New Year’s Resolutions is very similar to Sam’s.
 You can always change any time you want.
 New year isn’t the only chance.

-Say like, if someone does have some New Year Resolutions, what would be your advice?
+Say like, if someone does have some New Year’s Resolutions, what would be your advice?

 S: Make sure they are doable and measurable.
 Find an accountability buddy to hold you accountable.
 That will make it more effective.

 L: I agree.
 It depends on how self-motivating you are.
-If you are the kind that can make it happen by just fixing your mind on it, then go ahead and rule your resolutions!
-If you need a little bit of a push, find someone who really will push you will be important for you.
-Otherwise, you may end up feeling frustrating and disappointed!
+If you are the kind that can make it happen by putting your mind to it, then go ahead and rule your resolutions!
+If you need a little bit of a push, finding someone who really will push you and be honest with you will be important for you.
+Otherwise, you may end up feeling frustrated and disappointed!